Cleaning & Organizing

 You load some dishes on the top rack

 Dishes should always go on the bottom rack because it’s specifically designed to hold them.
 “The tines are designed to hold plates in a way that maximizes the number that will fit and to make sure hot water passes through to ensure proper cleaning,” says Mike Nerdig, marketing manager for dishwashers at GE Appliances.
 Trying to cram plates on the top can interfere with how other items fit and are cleaned.
-Check out these surprising things you never knew you could clean in the dishwasher.
+You probably never knew about these surprising things you could clean in the dishwasher.

 You use liquid or powder detergent